Lightnicus/venjakob/docs/db.md

 Creation is transactional with the position insert.
 Soft-deleting a position soft-deletes its calculation items.
 Bulk soft-delete/restore for variants/quotes also soft-deletes/restores related calculation items.

+#### quote_positions: calculation_note

+Added `calculation_note` (text) to `quote_positions` to store the user-editable remark shown next to the Kalkulation list in the UI.
+It is included in standard updates via the existing position update APIs and participates in the lifted state change tracking.

 ### Common Patterns

 #### Error Handling